Erikvanlennep/movie-checker/README.md

     $ npm start

-4) the application should start automatically in the browser
+4) the application should start automatically in the browser at:

     http://localhost:3000/